Bryan Kilgallin's art

 Me winning a prize

 The above photo was taken at an award ceremony.
-I am on the right side of the image, accepting a prize for the finest digital artwork.
+I am on the right side of the image.
+My prize was for the finest digital artwork.

-The following chart presents the results of my market survey.
-Which was specifically about an art club exhibition.
+Following is a chart.
+It presents the results of my market survey.
+That was of an art club exhibition.

 Amateur art price chart